yussufmuse344-cpu/al-qalam-bookshop/PRODUCTION_READY.md

 ## 📊 Project Summary

-Hassan Financial System is a comprehensive financial management application for Al Qalam BookShop & Cyber Café.
+Hassan Financial System is a comprehensive financial management application for AL-KALAM BOOKS & Cyber Café.
 The system features a modern dark glassmorphic UI with collapsible sidebar navigation, optimized for desktop and mobile devices.

 ### Key Features Implemented